Breeding Location:

 General

 Lincoln's Sparrow: Medium-sized sparrow with dark-streaked, pale brown upperparts and white underparts with dark streaks.
-Head has brown crown with gray central stripe, broad gray eyebrows and nape, pale eye-ring, and brown streak extending behind eye.
+Head has brown crown with gray central stripe, and nape, pale eye-ring, and brown streak extending behind eye.
 Upper mandible is dark, lower mandible is pale orange-brown.
 Sexes are similar.

 Range and Habitat

-Lincoln's Sparrow: Breeds across portions of Alaska and Canada, south to southwestern U.S., central Minnesota, and New England.
-Spends winters from southern U.S., south to Honduras.
+Lincoln's Sparrow: Breeds across much of Alaska and Canada, south to southwestern U.S. Migrates across North American to its winter grounds, which extend along the West Coast and southern U.S., throughout Mexico, and south to Honduras.
 Found in shrubby meadows, shoreline forests, bog edges, and wetlands with tall vegetation.

 Breeding and Nesting